cheetahskita/google-homepage-lesson/readme.md

 This is an HTML/CSS project for The Odin Project Web Development 101 curriculum.

-The purpose of the project is to build the Google.com homepage.
+The purpose of the project is to build a mockup of the Google.com homepage.

-Last updated 31 Mar 2020.
+Last updated 02 April 2020.